#3 Cosset

 JANUARY 12, 2011

-Prime Power: A great elimination tool for your playing practice
+Prime Power: A great elimination tool for your playing practice by Art Parker

 It's a tough game we play, this thing called horse racing.
 It begins with intrigue followed by curiosity.
 Then comes investigation followed by a few answers.
 Bad tickets crash to the ground while these stages come and go.
 At some point we experience enough success to make us more determined than ever to seek even more answers.
 We experiment with and try various systems (anyone who says they have never tried a system is a liar).